karl-richter/pos-response-generation/README.md

 # pos-response-generation
-This repository is part of a research on part-of-speech tagging for NLG
+This repository is part of a research on part-of-speech tagging for NLG.
+Spacy.io is used for NLP